-A year or two ago, I was walking on the streets of San Francisco and bumped into a terrific Unicorn CEO.
-A beloved CEO of a beloved startup.
+A little while back I was walking on the streets of San Francisco and bumped into a terrific public company CEO.
+A beloved CEO of a beloved SaaS company several years post-IPO.
 We caught up briefly, and I asked if there was any way I could help.
 He said, “I’m looking for a great VP of Marketing.”

 Things just happen, even in the best cultures and start-ups.
 People move away.
 People end up not scaling or not wanting to scale.
 People get tired.
 People that have done it before, end up not wanting to do it again.
 You can reduce churn on the team, but you can’t eliminate it.
 So as hard as it is just to build out your first management team, if you want to do it right, you also have to start planning for if you lose any of them.